gabrielDpadua21/commiter-gear/README.md

 #### Gomu Gomu no Jet Pistol

-This command is to push to remove repository in your current branch
+This command is to push to remote repository in your current branch

 ```
 $ gj